About Riverside Community & Trust

 There is no private ownership of houses or cars among community members.
-The general community fund, which encompasses all member's wages, meets basic needs such as health care, electricity and phone, while other needs like some food, travel & education are subsidised.
+The general community fund, which encompasses all member's wages, meets basic needs such as health care, electricity and phone, while other needs like food, travel & education are subsidised.
 The community has no leader, no religion it follows and no common political party.
-Instead members from all walks of life and with a diverse range of occupations work together peacefully and make decisions based on consensus during weekly meetings.
+Instead, members from all walks of life and with a diverse range of occupations work together peacefully and make decisions based on consensus during weekly meetings.

 Community members receive a weekly allowance out of the Community fund to use for their daily expenses.
 Members pay rents for their houses to the trust just like a regular tenant would pay their landlord.
 Houses are arranged in a village-like setting around ‘The Oval’, a large green area.
 Children attend local schools and some are home-schooled.
-There are currently around 25 members and their children living at Riverside along regular trust tenants.
+There are currently around 25 members and their children living at Riverside along with regular trust tenants.
 During busy times of the year when visitors and volunteer workers come to Riverside, the number of people on trust land can swell up to around 80.

-While no longer a religious group, the community still celebrates a number of seasonal festivals throughout the year which are often open to members of the public.
-Riverside Community Lunch is a weekly Trust facilitated open-invite lunch, cooked from the community's own organic vegetables and a great opportunity to find out more about Riverside's history and vision.
+While no longer a religious group, the community still celebrates a number of seasonal festivals throughout the year which is often open to members of the public.
+Riverside Community Lunch is a weekly Trust-facilitated open-invite lunch, cooked from the community's own organic vegetables and a great opportunity to find out more about Riverside's history and vision.

 Come and visit.

 In the early days, Riversiders (members and trustees alike) were often involved in protest action groups for peace and social justice.
 It's therefore no wonder that community members still strive to live their lives as a contribution to create peace in the world.

 Every year the trust board allocates funds to support education on non-violence and peace work.
 The community, on the other hand, continues to engage with action groups that are working towards social justice and which are supporting disadvantaged or marginalised groups inside and outside of New Zealand.